Find Nursing Schools

 Private not-for-profit Public vs. Private

 Roughly 64% of students at NWU take out loans to pay for college.
-The typical student loan amount is $7,711 a year.
-The student loan default rate of 1.2% means most graduates are not struggling to pay off their loans.
+The average amount of student loans is $8,867 a year.
+NWU has a 2.5% student default rate.
+This is excellent when you compare it to the national rate of 10.8%.

 #8